Snakes & Arrows: Promotion and formats

 On March 12, 2007, the band unveiled a new website at the official Rush website, primarily to promote the album.
 The first single from the album, "Far Cry", was posted as on-demand streaming audio on this site at that time.
 The band also announced that the single was being released to US and Canadian radio stations.
 On May 8, 2007, the band announced the release of a video for "Far Cry," and on June 1, 2007, "Spindrift" was released to radio stations as the album's official second single.
 The third single for the album, "The Larger Bowl" was released June 25 to radio where it positioned within the top 30 of the Mainstream Rock and Media Base Mainstream charts.

 Snakes & Arrows is one of the first albums released on Warner Music's MVI (Music Video Interactive) format.
 This format is a 25,000 copy limited edition.
 The album comes in a deluxe box, and includes the 13 songs on the album in hi-resolution audio, the entire album in 5.1 surround sound, a 40-minute video documentary on the making of the album, a 26-page booklet (4 pages more than the otherwise identical CD booklet), wallpapers, buddy icons and an exclusive poster for fans that register the MVI copy.
 After several production delays, the MVI was released on June 26, 2007.

 The DVD-ROM portion has 192-kbit/s MP3 files of the entire album.
 The DVD-Video portion contains both a "high-resolution audio" track (96 kHz/24-bit stereo LPCM) as well as a 5.1 surround-sound track (448 kbit/s Dolby Digital, 48 kHz).
 There is no DVD-Audio content on the disc.

 Commercial performance

 The album debuted at number three on the U.S. Billboard 200, selling about 93,000 copies in its first week.

-Reception

 Tour

 In promotion of Snakes & Arrows, Rush kicked off their planned intercontinental Snakes & Arrows Tour on June 13, 2007, in Atlanta, Georgia, which ran through October and covered the United States, Canada and Europe.
 The 2008 leg of the tour started on April 11, 2008, in San Juan, Puerto Rico at José Miguel Agrelot Coliseum and came to a close July 24, 2008, in Noblesville, Indiana.